gnafit/gna/doc/source/making_sense.rst

     * CRTP_ base for GNAObject_
     * requires ancestor to also inherit GNAObject_

+..    * may rebind MemFunction_ instances to `TransformationBase::Entry`_ instances accordingly
+      * may rebind MemTypesFunction_ instances to `TransformationBase::Entry`_ instances accordingly

 TransformationTypes namespace (TransformationBase)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Functions
 """""""""

+.. _Function:

+Function : std::function
+    * (Args_, Rets_)
+    * an implementation of the particular transformation

+.. _TypesFunction:

+TypesFunction : std::function
+    * (Atypes_, Rtypes_)
+    * an transformation input/output types initialization and checking

 .. _MemFunction: